PGT Project and Dissertation Extensions

 - The PGT project/dissertation extension process does not preclude bespoke adjustments in relation to a disability being negotiated by individual students on a case by case basis, with the involvement of CDS and the student’s School/Department.

 - Students who think they may need a PGT project/dissertation extension should consult with their School/Department at the earliest opportunity.

-- Students wishing to request a PGT project/dissertation extension must do so in writing, to the Associate Dean (Teaching) responsible for the module, via their School/Departmental Administrator, using the form below, detailing the exceptional circumstances they wish to be considered.
+- Students wishing to request a PGT project/dissertation extension must do so in writing, to the Associate Dean (Education and Student Experience) responsible for the module, via their School/Departmental Administrator, using the form below, detailing the exceptional circumstances they wish to be considered.

 - All PGT project/dissertation extension requests must be supported by relevant documentary evidence.
 Students should give their evidence directly to their School/Department (normally to their Administrator) with, or as soon as possible after submitting, their form.
 Students should not delay submitting their form if they are waiting for evidence from a third party.
 It is the student’s responsibility to ensure that their evidence is given to their School/Department in good time.

 - Students may submit a PGT project/dissertation extension request at any point up to the original submission deadline, and will normally be informed of the outcome of their request within 10 working days of receipt of the full request, including supporting evidence.

 - Students who submit a PGT project/dissertation extension request fewer than 10 working days before the original submission deadline, and who are not informed of the outcome by the original deadline should submit as much of their project/dissertation as they can prior to the original deadline in order to avoid being awarded a zero mark for non-submission in the event of their request being rejected.

 - Where an extension is granted, any initial submission made by the student prior to the original deadline date will be superseded for all purposes by the student’s subsequent submission made prior to the extended deadline.